kuteprasad/SportsOrca/README.md

 - Responsive design
 - Real-time data from Ball Don't Lie API

+## Illustrations
+- Check the illustration.png file for getting an idea how the homepage looks like after proper setup.

 ## Tech Stack

 - **Frontend**: React + Vite, TailwindCSS